A Few of my FAVORITE Things to do in Rothenburg Germany

 First, A little history of Rothenburg ob der Tauber

-(You didn’t think you’d get away without a little background info… did you?)
-Rothenburg ob der Tauber became a free Imperial city in 1274.
-This meant that the city was self-ruling, and answered only to the Holy Roman Emperor.
-This also meant that the city could set taxes, and gain wealth.
-The money was used to build strong walls and beautiful buildings.
+Rothenburg ob der Tauber became a free Imperial city in 1274, meaning the town was self-ruling and answered only to the Holy Roman Emperor.
+It also meant that Rothenburg could set taxes and gain independent wealth.
+The money raised was used to build beautiful buildings and robust walls.
 Flash forward in time, and we come to the Protestant Revolution.
-Rothenburg swings back and forth between Protestant and Catholic, and ends up paying tens of thousands of Guilders in reparations.
-During the Thirty Years War, they are forced to garrison Swedish troops, costing them even more money.
+Rothenburg swings back and forth between Protestant and Catholic.
+During the Thirty Years’ War, they were forced to garrison Swedish troops, which cost them thousands of Guilders.
 By 1650, the town has lost half of its inhabitants because of war.
-It never quite recovers, and in 1850, the city is loses its independence and is annexed to Bavaria.
+It never quite recovered, and in 1850, the city lost its independence and was annexed to Bavaria.

 Why is all this important?

 Think about other cities.
 When there is money, people replace the old buildings with new.
-They update, renew… modernize.
-When there is no money, people make due with what they have.
+They update, renew, and modernize.
+When there is no money, people make do with what they have.
 This is why the city seems frozen in time!

-Another side note: (One of my FAVORITE stories about Germany) During World War II, the US Army was poised to completely destroy Rothenburg because they suspected the city was housing Nazis.
+Side note: One of my FAVORITE stories about Germany) During World War II, the US Army was poised to destroy Rothenburg because they suspected the city was housing Nazis.
 Only the intervention of the assistant US Secretary of War, John McCloy, slowed that down.
 Why?
-His mother had visited Rothenburg as a young woman, and she brought home a painting of the city.
-John McCloy grew up looking at that painting in his home… there was no way he would let it be wiped out.
+His mother had visited Rothenburg as a young woman and brought home a painting of the city.
+John McCloy grew up looking at that painting in his home.
+There was no way he would let it be wiped out.
+(His mother would kill him.)
 He sent in a mission to encourage the town to surrender.
-Local military commander Major Thömmes gave up the town.
+Local military commander Major Thömmes gave up the city.
 And Rothenburg ob der Tauber was saved.

 Things to do in Rothenburg Germany